KungPhoo/ba67-font/readme.md

   mark to distinguish from accents. ' ´ `
 - b,d,f,h,i,j,k,l,t tough the top,
   as uppercase letters do.
+- right-aligned pound sign as M and W do.

 ## Test
 Take a look at this text with BA67 loaded: